nicholasjorge/transactions/README.md

 - Open Command Prompt and Change directory (cd) to folder containing pom.xml/Import the projects into the IDE in order to launch them from there.
 - Before launching the applications make sure the rabbitMQ container/server is running.
 PS: the app is configured to run with the default ports for rabbitMQ !!!
 - IMPORTAT!!
 Run the applicatins as spring boot app, they must be run in a specific order:
-		- 1)	eureka-server
+    1)	eureka-server
+    2)  persitence-service
-		- 2),3)	persitence-service/transaction-service, doesn't really matter, the only thing is that they must register to the service discovery server.
+    3)  transaction-service, doesn't really matter, the only thing is that they must register to the service discovery server.
-		- 4)	api-gateway
+    4)	api-gateway

-#### The applications can be found at the following ports:(existing configuration)
+#### The applications can be found at the following ports(current configuration):
 - eureka-server port: 8761(default)
 - persitence-service port: 8000
 - transaction-service port: 8100